rsn491/koopera/README.md

 ![demo](docs/demo.gif)

 # Quickstart
-You can easily start using Koopera with docker by running the cmds below:
+You can easily start using Koopera with docker.
+You can get the image from [docker hub](https://hub.docker.com/r/rsn491/koopera) or build it from the source.

+If you want to build, please run the cmd below:

-`$docker build -t koopera .`
+`docker build -t koopera .`

+To start the app, please run the cmd below:

-`$docker run -p 8080:8080 koopera`
+`docker run -p 8080:8080 koopera`

 The app can now be accessed at: [http://0.0.0.0:8080](http://0.0.0.0:8080)